OneLiL05/inkly-backend/README.md

 ## Getting started

-1. Template is working with Node.js 22 and larger.
+1. App is working with Node.js 22 and larger.
 First of all make sure that your Node.js version is capatible with requirements.

 2. Install dependencies using `pnpm` as package manager: